retrocausal/Udacity-Memory-Game/README.md

  - A statistics card is shown with the above accumalations at the end of the game
    - either by a win (match all cards)
    - or because of a timeout
- - The game has a maximum time to win of 12 minutes
+ - The game has a maximum time to win of 6 minutes
    - The timer on the panel counts down
    - The time taken on the stats panel shows the actual time taken to either
        - win
-       - timeout (12 minutes)
+       - timeout (6 minutes)
    - The time taken does **NOT** affect the rating
+   - An example [STATS CARD][4] can be used, to familiarize oneself, with the `superhero names`, and their respective `alter egoes`.
+Just look under the column `Matches` as shown in the image for the mappings.

  ## Install and Play
   ### Dependencies